Jonathan2251/lbd/source/c++.rst

 thread variable with the same name [#thread-wiki]_.

-To support thread variable, tlsgd, tlsldm, dtp_hi, dtp_lo, gottp, tp_hi and tp_lo in evaluateRelocExpr() of Cpu0AsmParser.cpp, in printImpl() of Cpu0MCExpr.cpp and the following code are required.
+To support thread variable, tlsgd, tlsldm, dtp_hi, dtp_lo, gottp, tp_hi and tp_lo in both evaluateRelocExpr() of Cpu0AsmParser.cpp and printImpl() of Cpu0MCExpr.cpp are needed, and the following code are required.
 Most of them are for relocation record handle and display since the thread variable created by OS or language library which support multi-threads programming.